TCNOco/TcNo-Acc-Switcher/README.md

 -   It ends any processes that start with "Steam", and then restarts Steam.exe once the switch is made.
 You don't need to do anything but use the arrow keys and press Enter.

-**Options available**: Start Steam as Administrator, Change Steam install folder, Hide VAC Status for each account and Show Steam ID.
+**Options available**: Start Steam as Administrator, Hide VAC Status for each account and Show Steam ID, Start as Invisible, Offline and more.

-### Screenshots:
+### Screenshots

 [imgur library](https://imgur.com/prhdlks)